jasonamyers/jasonamyers.github.com/_posts/2015-04-30-building-a-keyboard-part-1.md

 Keycaps are a subject one could get lost in but from a basic stand point they are typically made from ABS or PBT plastic.
-PBT keycaps normally have a nicer texture, and are thicker and better made the ABS keycaps.
+PBT keycaps normally have a nicer texture, and are thicker and better made than ABS keycaps.
 Nonetheless, the simplicity and variety with which ABS keycaps are made make them extremely popular in the show off crowd.
 I want a board that feels good, but some extreme keyboard modders just wanna look good.
 There are entire parts of the internet